Rishang/ansible-practice-setup/README.md

 >NOTE: Default user when nodes starts is user: **root**

-So you have to set root as user for ansible scripts.
+So you have to set **root** as user for ansible playbook scripts.

->You have to write directly the below giveb hostname to your ansible inventory instead of using  IP addresses
+>NOTE: You have to write directly the below giveb hostname to your ansible inventory instead of using  IP addresses

 ## **Workstaion Hostname | user: master**